Electric truck fleets will need a lot of power, but utilities aren't planning for it

 California policy pushes utilities toward planning

-In California, state agencies and a statewide effort called CALSTART have been funding demonstration projects and vehicle and charger purchases for several years.
+In California, state agencies and a statewide effort called CALSTART have been funding demonstration projects and vehicle and charger purchases for several years to support grid stability as electrification ramps up.
 The California Air Resources Board voted in June to phase in zero-emission requirements for truck sales, mandating that, beginning in 2024, manufacturers must increase their zero-emission truck sales to 30-50 percent by 2030 and 40-75 percent by 2035.
 By 2035, more than 300,000 trucks will be zero-emission vehicles.

 California utilities operate programs that work with fleet owners to install the necessary infrastructure for electric vehicle fleets.
 For example, Southern California Edison operates the Charge Ready Transport program for medium- and heavy-duty fleets.
 Normally, when customers request new or upgraded service from the utility, there are fees associated with the new upgrade.
 With Charge Ready, the utility generally pays these costs, and it will sometimes pay half the cost of chargers; the customer is responsible for the other half and for charger installation costs.
 Sites with at least two electric vehicles are eligible, but program managers report that at least five vehicles are often needed for the economics to make sense for the utility.